Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Workers who must be physically present with an infected individual, or touch materials the individual has been in contact with, should:

-If you think you have monkeypox
+If you think you have mpox

 Facilitating safe interactions is one way to foster a mentally healthy workplace.
 The newly updated Psychologically Safe Leader Assessment tool can help workplace leaders strengthen their psychological health and safety efforts.

 The Assessment is based on the requirement for competent leadership as described in the National Standard of Canada for Psychological Health and Safety in the Workplace.

 This summer the online tool was updated to with a new assessment scale and other improvements to help leaders and administrators better assess the psychological health and safety leadership in their workplace.

 After completing the assessment, the development of an action plan to implement or improve specific strategies can help enhance psychologically safe leadership approaches.
 Many resources are provided to help organizations or leaders take action.
 The tool remains free of charge.

 CCOHS releases new podcasts each month to help you stay current and informed on workplace health, safety, and well-being in Canada.